equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 permalink: ''

 ---
-If `z-index: 99999;` is something that you write often when you work with CSS, this story is for you.
-We will see how to handle the `z-index`  property and the stacking context in your CSS.
+If `z-index: 99999;` is something you write often when you work with CSS, this story is for you.
+We will see how to handle the stacking context and the `z-index` property in your CSS.

 ## Stacking context